cda-tum/mnt-sidb-technology-demo/README.md

 * Relative Permittivity (ε<sub>r</sub>): 5.6
 * Thomas-Fermi screening length (λ<sub>tf</sub>): 5 nm

-However, due to a maximal Operational Domain, it is likely that they might work at deviations from these parameters.
+However, we found their Operational Domains to be quite large; as such they might work at slight deviations from these parameters.